 How you can impact your score

-Different formulas are used to calculate credit scores, but six actions on this list will improve it and five will hurt it.
-Drag each item.
+Different formulas are used to calculate credit scores, but six actions can improve it and five will hurt it.

 If you never use credit cards, you’re not establishing a credit history.
 To improve your score, it’s actually better to use credit cards in moderation, keep your balances low, and pay on time.